bogaudio/BogaudioModules/README.md

 As a multiplexer, it routes an input to the output under control of the SELECT knob and CV.
 A -10-10V CV, divided into 16 equal divisions of 1.25V, controls the input selection.
 A CV between +/-1.25V does nothing; a voltage of 1.25-2.49V will add 1 step to the selection, a voltage between -1.25V and -2.49V will subtract one step, and so on.
 This value is summed with the knob setting; for example, setting the knob to 4 and inputting a 2.6V CV will send input 6 to the output.
 When the knob-plus-CV value exceeds 8, it wraps around.

 Both functions may be used simultaneously: the SELECT+CV value is added to the sequential/clocked value, wrapping around.
-Note that the STEPS value only affects the sequential value; for example, using a clock input and setting STEPS to 2 will yield an alternation between two adjacent inputs, but this pair can be selected with the SELECT knob or CV.
+Note that by default the STEPS value only affects the sequential value; for example, using a clock input and setting STEPS to 2 will yield an alternation between two adjacent inputs, but this pair can be selected with the SELECT knob or CV.
+The context (right-click) menu option "Wrap select at steps" changes this, such that the SELECT+CV value wraps at the value of STEPS.
+In this case, for example, if STEPS is 2 and SELECT+CV is 1, the sequence will alternate between steps 1 and 2, but on a reset, the sequence will reset to step 2.

-On the context (right-click) menu, if option "Reverse step on negative clock" is enabled, negative or inverted clock pulses (e.g. a pulse from 0V to -5V) will step backwards.
+If option "Reverse step on negative clock" is enabled, negative or inverted clock pulses (e.g. a pulse from 0V to -5V) will step backwards.
 This is still affected by the FWD/REV switch; if the switch is at REV, then a positive clock steps backwards and a negative clock forwards.
 This negative-clock behavior can be used to achieve voltage control over the sequence direction (the utility module <a href="#inv">INV</a> can help here).

 If option "Select on clock mode" is selected, then the select value (knob and CV) is checked and used to modify the active step only when a clock is received, rather than continuously.